Updated April 2026

 Consider a Higher Excess

 Increasing your voluntary excess from $500 to $1,000 can reduce premiums by 10-20%.
-Weigh the savings against the higher out-of-pocket cost at claim time.
+Weigh the savings against the higher out-of-pocket cost when you need to claim.

 5